The Board of Commissioners

 In 1995 she was a founder member of the team which created FT.com.

-She is graduate in History from the University of London and holds the IoD Diploma in Company Direction.
+She is graduate in History from the University of London and is a Chartered Director of the IoD.

 Commissioner